yunks128/unity-sps-workflows/demos/README.md

 # CWL Demos
-This directory contains example CXWL workflows.
+This directory contains example CWL workflows.

 ## Pre-requisites
 Create a python virtual environment with the latest version of the CWL libraries installed.
 For example, such an environment can be created as follows: